Hylton Dayes Head Coach

 Taylor Thames Assistant Coach

-Taylor Thames is in his second season as an assistant coach at the University of Cincinnati in 2016.
+Taylor Thames will enter his third season as an assistant coach at the University of Cincinnati in 2017.
 Thames joined the Bearcats following stints in a similar role at Stony Brook and Mount St. Mary’s.

 Thames spent two years at Stony Brook as an assistant coach.
 He assisted in recruiting, while overseeing equipment, travel, the program’s budget and NCAA compliance records.
 He also prepared and executed the conditioning and recovery programs, as well as team training with a specific emphasis on the goalkeepers.